MennatullahShazly/Sales-Insights-Data-Analysis-Dashoard/README.md

 # Sales-Insights-Data-Analysis-using-Power-BI

-AtliQ hardware is a company in India which supplies computer hardware and peripheral devices across India only.
+AtliQ Hardware is a company in India which supplies computer hardware and peripheral devices across India only.
 The have many stores across India such as surge stores, Nomad stores etc. The head office of the company is situated in Delhi.

 **The Problem:**